Tampa Bay Technical High School: Academy of Health

-The Health program teaches Cardiology, Physical Therapy/Occupational Therapy, Veterinary Assistant, Medical Laboratory, Vision Specialist, Dental Aid, and Radiology and EMS Training.
+The Health program teaches Cardiology, Physical Therapy/Occupational Therapy, Veterinary Assistant, Medical Laboratory, Nursing Assistant, Radiology, Dental Aid, and Radiology and EMS Training.

 Academy of Architecture

 The Academy of Architecture has classes in two separate rooms, each a fully functioning lab.
 The students learn fundamental skills about the architecture field and practice computer-aided design as well as manual drafting.
 Students enter contests throughout the year, including a local drafting and design competition at the Strawberry Festival, national drafting and design competitions with SkillsUSA, and the West Point Bridge Design Contest.

 Club involvement

 Clubs are plentiful in the school and some nationwide clubs include chapters at Tampa Bay Tech.
 Clubs are divided into Career, Service, Interest and Honors Clubs.